grisha/grisha.github.com/source/_posts/2015-05-04-recording-time-series.markdown

 There is, however, a subtle complexity lurking when it comes to storing the datapoint with the adjusted (or _aligned_) timestamp.
-Graphite simply changes the timestamp of the data point to the beginning of the slot.
+Graphite simply changes the timestamp of the data point to the aligned one.
 If multiple data points arrive in the same step, then the last one "wins".

 On the surface there is little wrong with Graphite's approach.
 In fact,